Capitals fall late on a night of thundering hits in Boston

 Rookie Axel Jonsson-Fjallby got into the lineup for the first time since his eight-game NHL stint earlier in the season.
 His last NHL game was Nov.
 21 in Seattle.
 He has 10 goals and 11 assists in 26 AHL games.

 The timing of Jonsson-Fjallby’s call-up to the active roster is intriguing.
-If Jonsson-Fjallby plays in one more game for the Capitals, he will have to go through waivers if Washington wants to send him to the taxi squad or back to the AHL.
+If Jonsson-Fjallby plays one more game for the Capitals, he will have to go through waivers if Washington wants to send him to the taxi squad or back to the AHL.

 Jonsson-Fjallby was claimed on waivers in September by Buffalo after he was cut from the Capitals’ training camp roster.
 Washington then claimed him back off waivers just before the season started.